Faith: The Unholy Trinity: Chapter II

-The chapter begins with another priest, Father Garcia, attempting to perform an exorcism on a teenager he is holding captive named Michael Davies, who is revealed to be the pale monster from Chapter I. Michael was possessed after his stepmother took him to meet her friends, who are implied to be cultists.
-He breaks free from his restraints before Garcia can complete the exorcism, and escapes after killing and partially eating a passerby.
+The chapter begins with another priest, Father Garcia, attempting to perform an exorcism on a teenager he is holding captive named Michael Davies, who is revealed to be the pale monster from Chapter I. Michael breaks free from his restraints before Garcia can complete the exorcism, and escapes after killing and partially eating a passerby.

-The player then takes control of John Ward, weeks after the fifth ending of Chapter I. John is suffering a crisis of faith due to the events at the Martin house, but he has nonetheless traveled to Gallup Cemetery in Connecticut to investigate strange activity.
+The player then takes control of John Ward.
+John is suffering a crisis of faith due to the events at the Martin house, but he has nonetheless traveled to Gallup Cemetery in Connecticut to investigate strange activity.
 He is chased across the cemetery and beyond by demonic creatures, including Amy Martin, who afflict him with terrifying visions and tortures, before eventually finding a hidden cultist sanctuary in the sewers.
-After he enters the inner sanctum and is attacked by a cloaked old woman, Father Garcia appears and asks for John's help to defeat her.
-Following a demonic onslaught (where Father Garcia may die if not protected), the woman transforms into a horrifying demon.
+After he enters the inner sanctum and is attacked by the same cloaked old woman from the Prologue, Father Garcia appears and asks for John's help to defeat her by reciting the 91st Psalm.
+Following a demonic onslaught (where Father Garcia may die if not protected, resulting in the chapter's ending to change slightly), the woman transforms into a horrifying demon.
 John then awakens in his bed, revealing that his recent adventure was all a dream.
 He reads a letter from Father Garcia, asking him to help stop the imminent summoning of a powerful demon.

+A third ending of the chapter is possible, if the player fulfills certain objectives, such as drawing a pentagram between a set of rocks with blood, which ends with John being attacked by a creature with a mask and being into the cult.

 Chapter III

 The third chapter takes place between October 28 and midnight on Halloween, October 31.

-On October 28, John receives a letter from Father Garcia asking him to search the abortion clinic where Amy Martin once worked as a volunteer, and where her possession began.
-He finds it abandoned, but makes his way inside; while there, he is attacked by a mangled humanoid creature, knocked unconscious, and strapped to a medical table.
+On October 28, John receives a letter from Father Garcia asking him to search the clinic where Amy Martin once worked as a volunteer, and where her possession began.
+He finds it abandoned, but makes his way inside; while there, he is attacked by a mangled humanoid creature, knocked unconscious, and strapped to a gurney.
 John escapes the creature and is freed by a police officer who was near the building.
 As they attempt to leave, the creature attacks again, and the two work together to kill it using John's cross and the officer's gun.
-John may leave at this point, or he can return to the clinic's basement and solve a puzzle to fight a secret boss in the form of the demonic Mother and her children; doing so reveals the clinic's connection to a man named Gary and his cult, who were responsible for Amy's possession and wish to summon a demon named Malphas in an event known as the Profane Sabbath.
+John may leave at this point, or he can return to the clinic's basement and solve a puzzle to fight a secret boss in the form of the demonic Mother and her children.